 While all diamonds are unique and valuable, their value is based on a combination of characteristics that make some diamonds more expensive than others.
 Colourless diamonds are among the most sought-after and valuable stones.
 Let’s see what makes them so desirable and if it makes sense to always go for top colour grade diamonds.

 What Are Colourless Diamonds?

-According to the Gemological Institute of America (GIA), diamond colour is graded on a scale from D to Z, with D being the most colourless, and Z containing brown or yellow tint noticeable to the naked eye.
+According to the Gemological Institute of America (GIA), diamond colour is graded on a scale from D to Z, with D being the most colourless and Z containing a brown or yellow tint noticeable to the naked eye.
 Colour is graded under controlled conditions by comparing a diamond to round brilliant diamonds of known colour, called master stones.

 - D-E-F – colourless